Tabula Caelum: The First Roads in Space

 We are currently seeking an exceptional client to commission a map of The First Roads on Mars.

 Ask me about my personal collection of vintage space memorabilia.
 I have eight binders going back to the early days of NASA.
-One is for Mercury/Gemini, one for Apollo, one for my own era (shuttle), and the rest are organized by topics including maps, visitors, Mars, postcards/photos, and astronomy.
+One is for Mercury/Gemini, one for Apollo/Skylab, one for my own era (Shuttle/ISS), and the rest are organized by topics including maps, visitors, Mars, postcards/photos, and astronomy.

 I have a separate binder documenting my progress with the planetary address framework, and many oversized items including a presentation mat with a flown patch from STS-72.
-I have several signed and authenticated photos/documents, but my prized possession may be nine panoramas from the Viking Mars Lander in the original envelope from NASA.
+I have several signed and authenticated photos/documents, but my prized possession may be nine panoramas from the Mars Viking 1 and 2 landers in the original envelope from NASA.
+Our online gallery of space memorabilia is a continually evolving work in progress.

 Our work was first presented at the Interplanetary Infrastructure session at the 2024 International Space Development Conference (ISDC).
 Slides are available on SlideShare and the recorded talk is available on YouTube.